Intrauterine Insemination (IUI)

 - Ovarian stimulation – Often, the doctor prescribes fertility medications that boost IUI success rates.
 Monitoring of your ovulation and cycle occurs.
 A fertility medication to trigger egg release helps the fertility doctor to correctly time the IUI procedure.

-- The laboratory collects your partner’s semen or a chosen sperm bank ships the donor sample. – Your partner provides a sample of his semen or you will have The Reproductive Medicine Group order your selected donor sperm from the donor sperm bank.
+- The laboratory collects your partner’s semen or a chosen sperm bank ships the donor sample.
 The laboratory medically washes and preps your semen or donor sperm.

 - A specially trained nurse performs your IUI – The nurse draws up the washed sperm using a catheter.
 After the identification of the sample is confirmed, a speculum is placed (which is similar to when you have your pap smear).
 Next, the nurse threads the catheter through your cervix.
 Finally, the sperm is injected directly into the uterus.